Thomas Farrell (sculptor)

 Sir Thomas Farrell (c.
-1827—2 July 1900), was an Irish sculptor.
+1827—2 July 1900), was an Irish sculptor known for his works in early Neoclassicism and realism.

+Life and family

-He was born in Mecklenburgh Street (later called Railway Street) in Summerhill, Dublin, one of six sons of Terence Farrell, sculptor.
+He was born in Lower Mecklenburgh Street (later called Railway Street) in Summerhill, Dublin, one of six sons of Terence Farrell, sculptor, and his wife, Maria Farrell (née Ruxton).
 He trained as a sculptor in his father's workshops.
-In 1842 he entered the modelling school of the Royal Dublin Society and became acquainted with the neoclassical school of John Flaxmann and John Hogan.
-His first commission was a monument to Archbishop Daniel Murray in the Pro-Cathedral.
+In 1842 he entered the modelling school of the Royal Dublin Society, studying under Constantine Panormo, and became acquainted with the neoclassical school of John Flaxman and John Hogan.
+In 1844 and 1846, he was awarded premiums by the Royal Irish Art Union.

+All of Farrell's five brothers all became sculptors.
+His older brothers, James (1821–91) and Joseph (1823–1904) also trained with their father.
+His younger brothers were, John (1829–1901), who trained at the modelling school of the Royal Dublin Society, Michael (1834–55) and William (born 1839).
+Their mother died shortly after the birth of William in 1839.

+Farrell died at his residence, Redesdale House, in Stillorgan, County Dublin, a home he shared with his three surviving brothers and widowed sister, Maria Jones.
+He is buried in Glasnevin Cemetery.